hannahhe/graphikz-112TP/README.md

 How to run: 1. clone this repository into wherever you like.
             2. On terminal, "cd" into where the file "server.py" is, and run "python -m flask run".
             3. Wait until it loads and copy the server number, "Running on http://127.0.0.1:####/"
-            3. On node.js, "cd" into where the file "package.json" is, and run "npm run watch"
+            3. On node.js, "cd" into where the file "package.json" is, and run "npm run watch", (usually in templates)
             4. On your web browser, navigate to "http://localhost:####/" and press "ctrl+shift+'r'" to reload the page.

 There are instructions on the website for how to use Graphikz!
 It is suggested that you create your graph drawing in Google Drawings or hand-draw your graphs and take a picture to upload.